 In the past we have successfully auctioned a one bedroom pied-a-terre in Town, superb rural farmhouses, and most types and styles of property in between.
 Record auction prices at the time have been achieved on both the Open Market and, on three separate occasions, the Local Market.

 So what is an auction?
-It is a binding agreement for the sale of property on the fall of the gavel with no subsequent negotiation or amendment of the terms of the contract.
-This is an essential difference between selling property by auction as opposed to a sale in the move conventional manner by private treaty when conditional offers are made on the asking price.
+It is a binding agreement for the sale of property on the fall of the gavel, with no subsequent negotiation or amendment of the terms of the contract.
+This is an essential difference between selling property by auction as opposed to a sale in the more conventional manner when conditional offers are made on the asking price.

-There is a limited number of people able to bid at an auction as the successful bidder must pay a 10% deposit on the day and complete the purchase four or five weeks later.
-Some people might like to bid at an auction but would need to sell their house first to have funds available.
+The successful bidder must pay able to pay a 10% deposit on the day and complete the purchase four or five weeks later.
+Some people might like to bid but would need to sell their house first to have funds available.

-Almost certainly an auction will have a reserve price - a figure below which the property will not be sold.
-This is set by the owners on the auctioneer’s advice and recommendation as being a reasonable and achievable amount the vendors would be happy to accept with every chance of achieving more on the day.
-Whilst the auctioneer will give prospective bidders a guide price it is rare for the reserve price to be disclosed, even after the auction.
+Almost certainly an auction will have a reserve price (a figure below which the property will not be sold).
+This is set by the owners on the auctioneer’s advice and recommendation as being a reasonable and achievable amount the vendors would be happy to accept, though with every chance of achieving more on the day.
+While the auctioneer will give prospective bidders a guide price it is rare for the reserve price to be disclosed, even after the auction.

 To discuss the auction potential of your property contact Matt Brouard or Cathy Gallienne on (01481) 236039 or email firstname.lastname@example.org or email@example.com